Employee Onboarding

 There is no single guideline or requirement for collecting personal information on employees, but doing so is certainly useful.
 This could include:

-• Identifying information, such as the employee’s full legal name and social security number.
+- Identifying information, such as the employee’s full legal name and social security number

-• Health and safety information, including serious allergies, physician, required medical accommodations, and emergency contact information.
+.
+Health and safety information, including serious allergies, physician, required medical accommodations, and emergency contact information.
+Job information, like their title and pay rate or salary.

 Creating a specialized form for this will ensure you don’t forget to collect any key data on your new hires.